Nemo21/PongGame/README.md

 - In order for someone to win one has to score 10 points
 - Change state when player score hits 10 and reset score and ball

+## Lesson 10:

+- Adding some sounds
+- use love.audio.newSource(path,[type])
+- Creats an audio object
+- Type is of two types:
+    - Stream:
+        - Streams from disk as needed
+        - Works better for larger sound effects and music tracks
+    - Static: Preserved in memory
+- Use _ while creating a lua table for sounds,spaces dont Works
+- nameoftable[key]:function()
+- sounds["soundname"]:play()